 The First Contribution Calculator helps employers work out enrolment deadlines, first contributions and payment dates of new employees.

 Download and complete the form to enrol your employees into the HSBC MPF scheme

 MPF Scheme - HSBC Mandatory Provident Fund - SuperTrust Plus

 Employee Application Form

-Smart tips on enroling your employees in an MPF scheme
+Smart tips on enrolling your employees in an MPF scheme

-Ensure the information provided on the Employee Application Form is complete, accurate, and signed by both the employer and employee.
+Ensure the information provided on the Employee Application Form is completed, accurate, and signed by both the employer and employee.

 Return your new employees' completed and signed application form as soon as possible to protect their interests and enable us to provide relevant MPF services to them.